Top 14 Venture Capital Firms Investing in Cloud Infrastructure Startups

 Key Takeaways

-• VCs like Race Capital, Thomvest Ventures, Heavybit, and Titanium Ventures are active investors in the cloud infrastructure sector, backing a range of companies.
+• Venture capital firms like Race Capital, Thomvest Ventures, Heavybit, and Titanium Ventures are notable backers of companies in the cloud infrastructure sector.

-• Whether you are actively fundraising or have just closed a round, Rho helps you manage your capital with integrated tools for business banking, corporate cards, and bill pay.
+• Once you've closed a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Cloud Infrastructure Are Right for Your Stage?

-Whether your company is in its early stages or preparing for an exit, knowing the right investors to approach is key.
-This overview outlines which venture capital firms focus on cloud infrastructure at each stage of growth.
+Whether your company is in its early days or preparing for an exit, it’s helpful to know which investors to approach.
+Here is a quick overview of venture capital firms that invest in cloud infrastructure, organized by funding stage.

 Pre-seed and Seed VC Firms in Cloud Infrastructure